Rigorous Bounds on Light-by-Light Scattering: Set-Up

 \subsection{Partial wave expansion}

-Next in this analysis is to understand of which of these helicity amplitudes can be used to derive constraints.
+Next in this analysis is to understand which of these helicity amplitudes can be used to derive constraints.
 This hinges on them having a partial wave expansion with certain positivity properties.
 We may, of course, take linear combinations of amplitudes -- in fact, we will need to do so to ensure that our observables retain the $s\leftrightarrow t$ crossing symmetry that is necessary for the contour deformation argument in the next section.

-The general method of analyzing unitarity constraints in the context of spinning external operators was nicely outlined in \cite{Hebbar:2020ukp}.
-The partial wave expansion of an amplitude with general helicities $\lambda_i$ takes the form
+The general method of analyzing unitarity constraints in the context of spinning external operators was nicely outlined in \cite{Hebbar:2020ukp} (see also \cite{Bellazzini2016talk, deRham:2017zjm} for previous discussion on constraints from unitarity and crossing for external particles with spin).
+The partial wave expansion for spinning external particles with helicities $\lambda_i$ takes the form \cite{Jacob:1959at}

-where the Wigner d-matrices $d_{a, b}$ generalize the Legendre polynomials to spinning external states.
+where $\cos\theta=1+\frac{2u}s$, and where the Wigner d-matrices $d_{a, b}$ generalize the Legendre polynomials to spinning external states.
+The index $i$ depends on the external helicities.
 Explicitly, the expansion for each of our five amplitudes reads:

-Unitarity implies positivity properties on the imaginary part of these partial waves.
-These are called the \textit{spectral densities}, defined by $\rho^i_J = \IM A^i_J$.
+Unitarity leads to some positivity properties on the imaginary part of these partial waves.
+These are called the \emph{spectral densities}, defined by $\rho^i_J = \IM A^i_J$.
 Unitarity implies (see appendix \ref{app:unitarity} for details):

 plus the condition

 As a result, we have four positive combinations of spectral densities: